-3.3.6.2 Tasmanian Government Public Information Unit (PIU)
+3.4.2 Tasmanian Government Public Information Unit (PIU)

 In an emergency of local, regional and/or state significance, the whole-of-government Public Information Unit (PIU) may be activated to support the preparation and distribution of timely, accurate and consistent information to all stakeholders - from government and community leaders, through to government agencies, members of the public and media outlets.
-PIU activation is required to support operation of the Tasmanian Emergency Information Service (refer to Section 3.3.6.2).
+PIU activation is required to support the operation of TEIS (refer to Section 3.3.6.2).